ssramirezr/project-teamda/README.md

 ## First and Follow Set Calculator <br>
-This project was created by David Ramírez and Ana Sofía Alfonso.
+This project was created by David Alejandro Ramírez Agudelo and Ana Sofía Alfonso Moncada.
 A Python project to compute the First and Follow sets of a specific grammar.

 # Table of Contents
 - Introduction